 10.1.
 Introduction

-The purpose of this annex is to illustrate some of the uses of the identification resources described and defined in this Recommendation.
+The purpose of this Appendix is to illustrate some of the uses of the identification resources described and defined in this Recommendation.
 Additional uses are for further study (FFS).
 The cases set forth below are non-exclusive, other use cases could be envisaged.

-10.2 Access to national relay services
+10.2 Access to international relay services

 Recommendation ITU-T F.930 provides a functional description of four common types of relay services in use today: text relay, video relay, captioned telephone service relay and speech-to-speech relay.
 Additionally, it lays out specific functional requirements of relay services pertaining to equipment, call set-up, call experience, emergency communications and message retrieval.